beardog108/firefox-privacy-addons/README.md

 ## HTTPS Improvements

 * [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/) - The name is kind of misleading, it doesn't actually make 'https' happen automatically *everywhere*, but it does force more popular websites that offer HTTPS to use it.
-* [Certificate Patrol](https://addons.mozilla.org/en-US/firefox/addon/certificate-patrol/) - Records website https [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority) and certificate hashes, notifying you about suspicious changes.
+* [Certificate Patrol](https://addons.mozilla.org/en-US/firefox/addon/certificate-patrol/) - Records website https [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority) and certificate hashes, notifying you about suspicious changes. (not for 57+)
 * [Smart HTTPS](https://addons.mozilla.org/en-US/firefox/addon/smart-https/) - Similar to HTTPS Everywhere, but works with any website that has *properly implemented* HTTPS.
 * [Perspectives](https://addons.mozilla.org/en-US/firefox/addon/perspectives/) - On load of a HTTPS page, perspectives contacts your specified 'notary' servers and requests their history of recorded certificate hashes.
 If you currently have a different hash than your servers are showing, you may be experiencing a man-in-the-middle attack.
-Perspectives tries to be an alternative to the certificate authority system.
+Perspectives tries to be an alternative to the certificate authority system. (not for 57+)

 ## Controlling Page Content & External Requests